On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

 \item The moduli scheme $\calMpK\to \Spec \Z_{(p)}$ is flat and every connected component is projective of relative dimension zero. \end{enumerate} \end{thm}

-Theorem~\ref{11} confirms some cases of the Rapoport-Zink conjecture on integral models of Shimura varieties; see \cite{rapoport-zink}.
-This implies that all geometrically fibers of the above moduli spaces are zero-dimensional.
-Theorem~\ref{11} (1) is proved in \cite{yu:lift}.
-The proof of Theorem~\ref{11} (2), given in Section~\ref{sec:10}, uses the theory of local models (see Rapoport-Zink \cite{rapoport-zink}).
-More precisely, let $\bfM_\Lambda$ be the local model over $\Spec \Zp$ associated to a unimodular skew-Hermitian free $O_B\otimes \Zp$-module $\Lambda$ of rank one.
-Following Rapoport and Zink we have the following local model diagram
+Theorem~\ref{11} confirms a special case of the Rapoport-Zink conjecture on integral models of Shimura varieties; see \cite{rapoport-zink}.
+Theorem~\ref{11} (1) is proved in \cite[Theorem 4.5]{yu:lift}.
+The proof of Theorem~\ref{11} (2), given in Section~\ref{sec:11}, uses local models (see Rapoport-Zink \cite{rapoport-zink}).
+More precisely, let $\bfM_\Lambda$ be the local model over $\Spec \Zp$ associated to a unimodular skew-Hermitian free $O_B\otimes \Zp$-module $\Lambda$ (cf. Section~\ref{sec:10.1}).
+Using the Rapoport-Zink local model diagram, one can prove Theorem~~\ref{11} (2) by proving the flatness of $\bfM_{\Lambda}$.
+To prove the latter, we show that any point in $\bfM_{\Lambda}(k)$, where $k$ is an algebraically closed field of \ch $p$, can be lifted to \ch zero and that all its geometric fibers are zero-dimensional.

-See Section~\ref{sec:10} for more precise descriptions.
-The morphism $\varphi^{\rm mod}$ is a $\calG$-torsor, where $\calG$ is the automorphism group scheme of $\Lambda$ over $\Spec \Zp$, and the morphism $\varphi^{\rm loc}$ is $\calG$-equivariant.
-Locally in etale topology singularities of $\calMpK$ are governed by the local model $\bfM_\Lambda$, so one reduces to prove the flatness of $\bfM_\Lambda$, which is done in Section~\ref{sec:11}.
-For this, we show that any point in the special fiber $\bfM_{\Lambda}(k)$ can be lifted to \ch zero and that all its geometric fibers are zero-dimensional.

-Returning to the local model diagram (\ref{eq:1.3}), it is a basic question whether the morphism $\varphi^{\rm loc}$ is surjective.
-That is, whether the following induced map